 Crape Myrtle trees are great for your yard.
 They have big, frilly pink, red, lavender, or white flowers.
 You will see these bright colors in the summer and fall.
 These trees also have good looks when leaves change color in the fall.

-Some types, like ‘Arapaho’ and ‘Catawba,’ fight off disease very well.
-So they stay healthy and pretty for a long time.
+Some types, like the ‘Arapaho’ and ‘Catawba,’ fight off disease very well, so they stay healthy and pretty for a long time.

 15. Dwarf Alberta Spruce

 Dive into the world of Dwarf Alberta Spruce, an elegant, cone-shaped evergreen that makes a great addition to any house due to its slow growth rate and manageable size.
-Not only does this tree offer year-round color with its dense, bright-green needles, but it’s also deficient maintenance – no need for frequent pruning or shaping!
-With a root system that won’t threaten your home’s foundation, the Picea glauca is undoubtedly an intelligent choice for those seeking a hard yet beautiful tree.
+This tree offers year-round color with its dense, bright-green needles, and it’s also deficient maintenance—no need for frequent pruning or shaping!
+With a root system that won’t threaten your home’s foundation, the Picea glauca is undoubtedly an intelligent choice for those seeking a rugged yet beautiful tree.

 Features & Benefits

-The Dwarf Alberta Spruce is a good tree to have near your house.
+The Dwarf Alberta Spruce is an excellent tree to have near your house.
 It grows slowly and stays small.
-This tree has dark green leaves that stay all year long.
-It makes your yard look nice in every season.
+This tree has dark green leaves that stay all year long, making your yard look nice every season.

-You do not need to cut or shape it often, so it’s easy to take care of.
-Its roots don’t go deep so they won’t hurt your house, pavement, or pipes underground.
+You do not need to cut or shape it often, so it’s easy to care for.
+Its roots are not deep so that they won’t harm your house, pavement, or underground pipes.

 Tips on Growing Trees Near Your House